kellycyy/old-page/content/authors/admin/_index.md

 ## About Me

 Hello!
-I'm a final year master student in Computational Linguistics (NLP) at University of Washington, advised by Yejin Choi and Tim Althoff.
-My research area is NLP and computational social science -- More speci is to understand how humans make decisions and help us to make better decisions.
+I’m a final-year master’s student in Computational Linguistics (NLP) at the University of Washington, advised by Yejin Choi and Tim Althoff.
+My research focuses on the intersection of NLP and humans.
+Broadly, I’m intrigued by how humans understand and think during decision-making, and how technology can help improve those decisions.
+My goal is to build and enhance empathetic, moral, and culturally sensitive AI, with a current focus on novel data collection methods from humans for models alignment and evaluations.
-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.